locnnil/workshop/docs/how-to/moving-projects.rst

      /home/user/old          golang    Ready   -

-|project_markup| doesn't launch the workshop in the new directory,
+|project_markup| won't launch the workshop in the new directory,
-which is probably the reasonable default here, but what happens if you do it yourself?
+which is probably the sensible default here, but what happens if you do it yourself?

 .. code-block:: console